-Pollination by animals is what I find more interesting.
+A few days ago my eyes began to itch.
+Grass and tree pollen trigger allergies that will continue until the first frost.But pollen is a necessary evil.
+It is essential for the reproduction of flowering plants.
+Pollen originates in the stamens of flowers.
+It is essentially the sperm that must reach another flower's pistols to fertilize its eggs.
+When that happens, seeds and fruits form via sexual reproduction.Many plants, especially grasses and trees, are pollinated by the wind, which carries pollen from one flower to another.
+Allergy sufferers inhale windborne pollen incidentally, and symptoms ensue.Pollination by animals is what I find more interesting.
 According to the U.S. Fish and Wildlife Service, animal pollinators fertilize more than 150 different kinds of agricultural products including apples, blueberries, melons, peaches, potatoes, pumpkins and almonds.
 The value of natural pollination is estimated at about $40 billion annually.

 When not sipping nectar, the tube-lipped nectar bat stores its tongue in its rib cage.
 Only anteaters, which use extremely long sticky tongues to capture ants, store their tongues in a similar manner.
 To promote pollinators in your own backyard, the North American Pollinator Protection Campaign (NAPPC, www.pollinator.org

-Send questions and comments to Dr. Scott Shalaway, 2222 Fish Ridge Road, Cameron, WV 26033 or by email at firstname.lastname@example.org.
+) suggests not using herbicides and planting a garden just for pollinators.
+Extensive planting guides can be downloaded at the NAPPC website.Send questions and comments to Dr. Scott Shalaway, 2222 Fish Ridge Road, Cameron, WV 26033 or by email at firstname.lastname@example.org.